CharlieJT/Recipes/README.md

 A huge thank you to:

-- Spencer Barriball (spence_mentor) - For helping me with planning & preperation as well as providing me with useful tips & tricks to use in my project, also helping me with issues along the way.
+- Spencer Barriball (spence_mentor) - For helping me with planning & preparation as well as providing me with useful tips & tricks to use in my project, also helping me with issues along the way.

-- Martin (Code Institute) - For hepling me with a requirement.txt file that wasn't allowing me to deploy my project properly to Heroku.
+- Martin (Code Institute) - For helping me with a requirement.txt file that wasn't allowing me to deploy my project properly to Heroku.

-- Tim (Code Institute) - For a minor fix with an image file path which would not allow me to view my images with jinja in heroku.
+- Tim (Code Institute) - For a minor fix with an image file path which would not allow me to view my images with jinja in Heroku.

 ## Disclaimer